prasadkjose/Notes/Obsidian Vault/Learning Notes/Foundations of Cybersecurity.md

 	3. Router - connect multiple networks and devices

-	4. Model - internet access
+	4. Modem - internet access
+2. Microsegmentation:
+	1. A away to protect again polymorphic attacks
+	2. Allows granular restrictions - uses logic rules not physical ones-
+	3. Ultimate defense in depth philosophy
+	4. VPNs and software defined netowrking and virtualization make this easier
+3. **Demilitarized Zones** (DMZ) are a portion of the network which interfaces directly with the outside world and has more security controls and restrictions than its wider IT environment.

-2. TCP/IP:
+4. TCP/IP:

-3. TCP- 2 endpoints connection
+5. TCP- 2 endpoints connection

-	1. IP - between devices on a networl
+	1. IP - between devices on a network
 		1. IPv4: 4 char .
 0 to 255

 		2. IPv6: 8 hex chars -  better routing

-4. 4 layers:
+6. 4 layers:
 	1. Network access: Creation of packets and transmission

 	2. Internet: IP addresses are attached - LAN or WAN